alifeee/blogtest/snippets-of-a-degree/snippets-of-a-degree.md

-# Snippets of a degree
+# Snippets of a Degree - random sentences from random Masters' projects

 I did a [Physics degree at Durham University](https://alifeee.co.uk/durham_physics/).
 This blog comes as a result of a party I had just before final year exams, after everyone had finished their final-year dissertations and reports.